OST-Gh/qing/README.md

 'shift_k' = "Toggle the volume of the currently playing track"
 ```

-###### NOTE: all inputted playlists are loaded upon starting. all files of the playlist are loaded when it is its turn to play. the program will run in headless mode if the creation of the playback control thread fails.
+###### NOTE: all inputted playlists are loaded upon starting. all files of the playlist are loaded when it is its turn to play. the program will run in headless mode if the creation of the control thread fails.